Standard Guide for Ecological Considerations for the Use of Oil Spill Dispersants in Freshwater and Other Inland Environments, Rivers and Creeks

 1.1 This guide covers the use of oil spill dispersants to assist in the control of oil spills.
 This guide is written with the goal of minimizing the environmental impacts of oil spills; this goal is the basis on which the recommendations are made.
 Aesthetic and socioeconomic factors are not considered, although these and other factors are often important in spill response.

 1.2 Spill responders have available several means to control or clean up spilled oil.
-In this guide, the use of dispersants is given equal consideration with other spill countermeasures.
-It is not considered as “last resort” after all other methods have failed.
+Chemical dispersants should be given equal consideration with other spill countermeasures.

 1.4 This guide is organized by habitat type, for example, small ponds and lakes, rivers and streams, and land.
 It considers the use of dispersants primarily to protect habitats from impact (or to minimize impacts).